semgrep/semgrep-docs/docs/semgrep-app/integrations.md

 1. In **Integrations,** click **Add Integration**.
 2. Click on **Jira.**
-3. Provide a **Name.**
+3. Enter a **Name** for the integration.
-4. Provide the **email address** used for the Atlassian account.
+4. Enter the **email address** used for the Atlassian account.
-5. Provide your Atlassian **domain URL**.
+5. Enter your Atlassian **domain URL**.
-6. Provide your **Project key**.
+6. Enter your **Project key**.
 This is the prefix for tasks created within a project.
 Semgrep will create issues to the project identified here.
-7. Provide the **Issue type.** This is the type of issue for Semgrep findings, for example, *Bug.*
+7. Enter the **Issue type.** This is the type of issue for Semgrep findings, for example, *Bug.*
-8. Provide the **API Token**.
+8. Enter the **API Token**.
 Tokens are generated through this link: [Manage API Tokens](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account).
 9. Click **Save.**

 To create a Jira ticket from Semgrep: